 Success in hospitality and tourism organizations relies on the ability to understand, operate, and strategize under business scenarios that are not commonly addressed in traditional business contexts.

 San Francisco State University's Graduate Business Program is the first in Northern California to offer a Master of Business Administration degree with an emphasis in Hospitality and Tourism Management (HTM).
 Students and working professionals learn innovative concepts and practices that guide hospitality & tourism organizations in a dynamic and multi-cultural world.
-The new full-time/part-time MBA emphasis starts in the spring 2015 semester.

 Emerging Trends and Industry-Proven Tools